USAID website goes offline in Trump administration's 2-week-old freeze on foreign aid worldwide

 The U.S. is the world’s largest donor of humanitarian aid by far.
 It spends less than 1% of its budget on foreign assistance, a smaller share overall than some other countries.

-Administration officials had no comment Saturday when asked about concerns expressed by lawmakers and others that Trump may be planning to end USAID as an independent agency.
+Administration officials had no comment Saturday when asked about concerns expressed by lawmakers and others that Trump may be planning to end USAID’s separate status..

 Congress passed the Foreign Assistance Act in 1961, and Kennedy signed that law and an executive order establishing USAID as an independent agency.

-USAID staffers spent Friday and Saturday in chat groups monitoring the fate of their agency, giving updates on whether the agency’s flag and signs were still up outside agency headquarters in Washington.
+USAID staffers spent Friday and Saturday in chat groups monitoring its fate, giving updates on whether the agency’s flag and signs were still up outside agency headquarters in Washington.
 As of late Saturday afternoon, they were.

 In a post on X, Democratic Sen. Chris Murphy said presidents cannot eliminate congressionally appropriated federal agencies by executive order, and said Trump was poised to “double down on a constitutional crisis.”